mstksg/inCode/copy/entries/faking-adts-and-gadts.md

 In any case, if you've made it this far, congratulations!
 You are a master of ADTs and GADTs.
 Admittedly every language is different, and some of these solutions have to be tweaked for the language in question.
-C++ not having template virtuals, for instance, complicates a lot of our workarounds for lack of proper rank-2 types.
 And, if your program gets very complicated, there is a good chance that things will become ergonomically unfeasible.

 But I hope, at least, that this inspires your imagination to try to bring your haskell principles, techniques, standards, practices, and brainrot into the